Jill Duggar’s Husband, Derick Dillard, Criticized For Comments About His Son’s Behavior

 “We’re far from mastering any skill of parenting,” Jill confesses.
 “But we do pick up on little tips here and there from Derick’s mom, my mom.
 We’re always asking questions of other people.”

-According to Derick, he and Jill are currently facing a new parenting challenge: Their two-year-old son Israel has mastered the art of manipulation.
+According to Derick, he and Jill are currently facing a new parenting challenge: Their 2-year-old son, Israel, has mastered the art of manipulation.

 “We know that human nature is still there because he’s very manipulative,” Derick says.
 “He’ll say, ‘I love you, Papi,’ like if he’s really trying to get something to butter you up right before he asks for something.”